 If you think you are not liable for council tax, or have been refused a discount or exemption to which you think you are entitled, you have the right of appeal.
 You should write in the first instance to the London Borough of Lewisham, Council Tax, PO Box 58993, London SE6 9GZ.
-If you are unable to resolve your dispute directly with the council you can contact the VOA at gov.uk/contact-voa.
-If you are unable to use the online service you can contact the VOA on 03000 501 501.
+If you are unable to resolve your dispute directly with the council you can contact the Valuation Tribunal Service (VTS) at appeals@valuationtribunal.gov.uk.
+If you are unable to use the online service you can contact the VTS on 0303 445 8100.
 You must continue to pay the council tax charge pending the outcome of any appeal.